Nav25oct/analytics-on-aws/workshop/content/ETL through AWS Glue/Glue ETL/DevelopmentEndpoint.md

 3. For the “Networking” choose the VPC, private subnet which is created in the above section and the default security group and then click “Next”.

+Note - Here you have multiple options to select.
+In this Lab; we are showcasing how to configure Dev endpoint on Prod like environment where you have private VPC, Subnet and security group.
+Also, VPC endpoint with S3 configured.
+If you do not have these available; you can select option **Skip Networking Information**

 ![sagemaker11](/image/sagemaker11.png)

 4. Leave the ssh public key blank and click “Next” to review.
 After review click “Finish”.